ryanheise/just_audio/README.md

 # just_audio

-A Flutter plugin to play audio from URLs, files, assets and DASH/HLS streams.
+A Flutter plugin to play audio from URLs, files, assets, DASH/HLS streams and playlists.
 This plugin can be used with [audio_service](https://pub.dev/packages/audio_service) to play audio in the background and control playback from the lock screen, Android notifications, the iOS Control Center, and headset buttons.

 ## Features